AICC/CMI-5_Spec_Current/cmi5_coursestructure.md

         <li>moveOn Value = "NotApplicable": The LMS will consider the AU satisfied.</li>
       </ul>
       <p><strong>Usage:</strong></p>
-      <p>If all member AU's in a block are satisfied, then the block is considered satisfied for prerequisites and sequencing.<br/>If all member AU's and Blocks are satisfied, then the course is considered satisfied for prerequisites or credit in relation to other courses or curricula.</p>
+      <p>If all member AUs in a block are satisfied, then the block is considered satisfied for prerequisites and sequencing.<br/>If all member AUs and Blocks are satisfied, then the course is considered satisfied for prerequisites or credit in relation to other courses or curricula.</p>
       <p><strong>Value space:</strong></p>
       <blockquote>
         <p>"Passed"<br />